 If you would like to contribute stories or photos to this site then I can create a gallery and/or story page for you and upload your text and images.

-Simply send me an email and consider including the following.
+Simply send me a message and consider including the following.
 Respond to as few or as many of these as you wish.
 Happy writing!
 Lorna 🙂

 - Your name? (back then and now if it has changed)

 - Your role in the expedition?
 If you were a venturer then let us know which teams you joined during the expedition.
 A list of the projects can be found HERE

 - Which parts of Seram did you spend time in?
 Check the map of the expedition area HERE

 - What memories or memorabilia do you still have?
 What stories would you like to share?
 Write as little or as much as you like.

 - Where did life take you after the expedition?

 - How did the expedition impact on your life?
 What did you gain or lose?
 What did you learn about yourself or the world?

 - Share some of your favourite photos.
 See my photo tips below.

 - Include your contact details if you would like to share them.